-- The medial collateral ligament (MCL) and lateral collateral ligament (LCL) prevent the bones from sliding side-to-side, keeping the knee locked within one plane (it can only move back-and-forth and not sideways).
+- The medial collateral ligament (MCL) and lateral collateral ligament (LCL) prevent the bones from sliding side-to-side, keeping the knee locked within one plane (it can only move back and forth and not sideways).
 The MCL runs down the side of the femur and tibia while the LCL connects the fibula to the femur.

 You may often hear your athlete friends complaining about “tearing their ACL”.
-Ligament tears and sprains in the knee are often the result of sports injuries or awkward movements.
-ACL injuries occur when the knee is bent backward, side-to-side or twisted, especially as a product of sudden movements such as quick pivots while playing football or sticking an awkward landing after a jump.
+Ligament tears and sprains in the knee are often the results of sports injuries or awkward movements.
+ACL injuries occur when the knee is bent backwards, side-to-side or twisted, especially as a product of sudden movements such as quick pivots while playing football or sticking an awkward landing after a jump.
 Due to the sudden, unnatural orientation of the knee, the ACL is overstretched and tears, which is often heard as a popping sound.

 Just like most joints in the body, the knee is connected to surrounding muscles such as the hamstrings (back of thigh), quadriceps (front of thigh), calf (back of the shin) and popliteus (back of knee joint).
-All these muscle groups work to provide extra support to the knee: the hamstrings enable bending and the quadriceps enable flexing, or the act of stretching the leg outwards.
+All these muscle groups work to provide extra support to the knee: the hamstrings enable bending and the quadriceps enable flexing or the act of stretching the leg outwards.

 Soft, smooth cartilage called meniscus can be found on the base of the femur and the top of the tibia.
 Cartilage absorbs shock during movement, as well as reduces friction and discomfort caused when the two bones rub against each other.

-Function of the Knee
+The function of the Knee

 The knee is able to perform four movements.
 Of these, the two main movements are flexion and extension.